avj2352/zurich-apac-tech-assignment/README.md

 ## Frontend / UI Layer Architecture and Tech Stack

-The Frontend / UI Layer of the solution.
+The Frontend is built using React v18.x and Redux (in Typescript).
+On the infrastructure, it consists of a S3 bucket hosting React App, connected to cloud front and served on HTTPS.

 ![UI Architecture](./design//ui-architecture.jpg)